Google Analytics Squarespace Integration

 E-Commerce Tracking on Squarespace

 If you use Squarespace Commerce, GA4 can track product views, add-to-cart actions, checkout steps, and completed purchases.
 Squarespace's built-in GA4 integration (Method A above) automatically sends basic e-commerce events to GA4.
-For enhanced e-commerce tracking with product-level detail, you may need Google Tag Manager with a custom data layer - this is an advanced setup that requires JavaScript knowledge.
+For enhanced e-commerce tracking with product-level detail, you may need Google Tag Manager with a custom data layer, which is an advanced setup that requires JavaScript knowledge.

 E-commerce data appears in GA4 under Reports > Monetization.
 You can see revenue, transactions, average order value, and top-selling products.
 This data helps you understand which products drive revenue and which marketing channels generate the highest-value customers.
 For broader SEO and analytics strategy, our Squarespace SEO guide covers how analytics data informs content and optimization decisions.